FlorianLeChat/Online-Resume/README.md

 ### Introduction

 After working for a company for a little over a year, I wanted to update my resume to include recently acquired skills, experience and contact information.
 Instead of updating my usual PowerPoint slideshow, which serves as my resume, I came up with the idea of creating a website to act as an online resume.
-Completed in just a few days, this project, unpretentious in terms of functionalities, is nevertheless based on three main objectives:
+Completed in just a few days thanks to [Svelte](https://svelte.dev/) ✨, this project, unpretentious in terms of functionalities, is nevertheless based on three main objectives:

-1. Fast customization, even for people with little technical knowledge ;
+1. **Fast customization**, even for people with little technical knowledge ;
-2. Ensure easy, pleasant reading for recruiters and other visitors ;
+2. **Ensure easy, pleasant reading** for recruiters and other visitors ;
-3. Offer a dynamic site, capable of adapting to different media (computer, mobile, PDF export, etc.).
+3. Offer a **dynamic site**, capable of adapting to different media (computer, mobile, PDF export, etc.).

 The first target has been achieved by using a JSON file, which makes it easy to modify all content without altering the source code.
 The second was fulfilled through a streamlined layout, inspired by traditional resumes created in Word or Figma.
 Finally, the third has been realized by integrating QR codes and icons, making links easier to access when printing or exporting to PDF, much more efficiently than simple plain-text URLs.